soybeanjs/soybean-admin-docs/src/guide/router.md

   multiTab?: boolean;
   /** If set, the route will be displayed fixed in the tab, and its value represents the order of the fixed tab */ fixedIndexInTab?: number;
-  /** Fixed query parameters that are automatically carried when entering the route by menu */ fixedQuery?: Record<string, string>;
+  /** if set query parameters, it will be automatically carried when entering the route */ query?: Record<string, string>;
 }
 ```